kirjavascript/tmpbar/README.md

 customizable statusbar for your windowmanager

+* dynamic Lua configuration
-* expressive configuration with Lua
+* expressive flexbox layout
 * hot config reloading
-* windowmanager neutral config
 * system tray integration
 * multibar/multimonitor support
+* windowmanager neutral config
 * more rice than feudal japan

 tmpbar is written in Rust using egui and XCB